 Start by combining the dry ingredients.
 Add the wet and then the butter in pieces to fully combine with a wooden spoon.

 in a stand mixer

 Adding all the ingredients to a standing mixer, and letting the dough hook combine everything on the lowest setting is a simple way to get the mixing and the kneading done in one bowl.
 Make sure you scrape the bowl every so often until all of the ingredients are fully combined.
-Then, the dough can be covered, and let to rise in that same bowl.
-Because the dough is a little bit more aggressive than the by hand method of kneading, 6-8 minutes is a good time to let the dough hook knead.
+Because the dough is a little bit more aggressive than the by hand method of kneading, 4-5 minutes is a good time to let the dough hook knead.

 in a bread machine on the dough setting